tikservices/Feednix/README.md

 `./configure && make && sudo make install`

+Thank you @chrisjohnston for mentioning the following dependencies for Ubuntu:

+`sudo apt-get install dh-autoreconf libjsoncpp-dev libcurl4-gnutls-dev libncurses5-dev`

 ## Clarification on Sign In Method (PLEASE READ)

 Due to the fact that this is open source, the administrators at Feedly have